based on the

 expands the 8 outputs of the MIDI-Retrofit-8 to 16 outputs

-control for most drum machines on the market.
+control for most larger drum machines on the market.

 The latest addition to the MIDI-Trigger family is the MIDI-Interceptor which takes the MIDI-Retrofit-16